FHA Streamline Refinance Program

 - There has to be a clear benefit to you as the borrower.
 This should be a clearly lower interest rate and/or mortgage payment.
 It could also be going from an adjustable rate mortgage (ARM) to a fixed rate mortgage.

 - There can be no cash taken out from your home equity.
 It must be a “rate and term” refinance only.
-To take out cash, you will want to apply for a FHA cash out refinance.
+To take out cash, you will need to look at the FHA cash out refinance program.
 If you exclusively want to make home improvements, instead of a cash out refinance, you should consider applying for the FHA 203k streamline loan program.
 The FHA 203k loan was set up to provide FHA borrowers who have enough equity with cash to invest into repairs.
 There are also FHA 203k loan programs for home purchase loans on “fixer uppers”.
 Please reference our page on FHA 203k loans for more information.

 Frequently Asked Questions